Can online vision test compare to in-person test?

 Medical or vision insurance typically isn't accepted.

 With Opternative, the doctor-reviewed online test and prescription cost $40 for contacts or glasses and $60 for both.
-The service provides prescriptions only between -9 and +2.5 in spherical strength.
+The service provides prescriptions only between -9 and +2.5 in spherical strength for adults, 18 to 50, who don't have medical conditions that impact their vision.

 Many eye care professionals still aren't convinced that patients are getting a good value with online vision tests, "because first of all, you're not getting an eye exam, and you're talking yourself out of getting proper eye health care," Spetalnick said.